 Thinkific vs Teachable: Course Creation

-- Powerful Marketing Tools: Thinkific earns that monthly and annual price tag based on the marketing tools they give you access to.
-Coupons, tiers, membership perks, content dripping—the list goes on and on.
+Thinkific earns that monthly and annual price tag based on the marketing tools they give you complete control to.
+Coupons, tiers, membership perks, drip schedule content feature—the list goes on and on.
 These marketing and sales capabilities make it better than its competitor.

 - Drag and drop content in the site builder